josewilsoncc/MyCI/user_guide_src/general/styleguide.rst

 Comparación de los valores de retorno y la conversión de tipos
 ==============================================================

-Some PHP functions return FALSE on failure, but may also have a valid return value of "" or 0, which would evaluate to FALSE in loose comparisons.
-Be explicit by comparing the variable type when using these return values in conditionals to ensure the return value is indeed what you expect, and not a value that has an equivalent loose-type evaluation.

 Algunas funciones de PHP retornan FALSE en caso de error, pero también pueden tener un valor de retorno de "" o 0, que dan como resultado FALSE en comparaciones sueltas.
 Sea explícito al comparar el tipo de